-16 See Concern's Anti-Trafficking in Persons Policy - March 2018
+16 See Concern's Anti-Trafficking in Persons Policy - April 2021

-- 3. Consistent with Concern's Child Safeguarding Policy17, I will always consider and act in the best interests of children in all actions relating to them.
-I will not abuse or exploit children or adults in any way and will report any such behaviour by others to a senior manager.18 - 4.
+- 2. I will not engage in any type of sexual relations or any sexual activity with a child.
+A 'child' is taken to be anyone under the age of 18 regardless of local custom, or the age of majority or consent locally. - 3.
+Consistent with Concern's Child Safeguarding Policy, I will always consider and act in the best interests of children in all actions relating to them.
+I will not abuse or exploit children or adults in any way and will report any such behaviour by others to a senior manager.17 - 4.
 I will refrain from any behaviour or action that might jeopardise Concern's reputation.